ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 .. warning::

-   No more that fifteen (15) Do-Jump commands can be used in a mission.
+   No more that one hundred (100) Do-Jump commands can be used in a mission.
+This value is further reduced to fifteen (15) Do-Jump commands for boards with less than 500kb of ram.
 Subsequent Do-Jumps will be ignored.

 Do-Change-Speed
 ~~~~~~~~~~~~~~~